Tahuata: Administration

 Administratively, Tahuata forms the commune (municipality) of Tahuata, part of the administrative subdivision of the Marquesas Islands.
 This commune consists solely of the island of Tahuata itself.

 The administrative centre of the commune is the settlement of Vaitahu, on the western side of the island.

 Demographics

 Australian anthropologist Nicholas Thomas estimates that the population of this island was at least 7,000 (and at most 15,000) in 1800, 4,000 in 1830 and 2,000 in 1840.
 The catastrophic depopulation is believed to be due to changes that have occurred over half a century: intertribal rivalries, commodification of crafts, unequal trade, dwindling local food supplies, and sexually transmitted diseases.

 The inhabitants are now spread over four villages, two in the west, Vaitahu and Hapatoni, and two in the east, Motopu and Hanateio, each in a different valley.

-The island's population is growing slowly.
-Despite the lack of an airport, the proximity to Hiva Oa prevents a population decline like that of Fatuiva.
-In 2012, the island had 703 inhabitants.
+The island's population is decreasing.
+In 2022, the island had 595 inhabitants.

 The inhabitants speak the southern Marquesan language and French (the only official language).